dingusdev/dingusppc/zdocs/developers/amic.md

 The AMIC is the I/O controller used in the Power Mac 6100.
+Appropriately, it's the abbreviation for Apple Memory Mapped I/O Controller.
 Physically, it's located at 0x50F00000.

 It also: